2i2c-org/2i2c-org.github.io/content/home/mission.md

     </div>
     <div class="card w-50  m-3" style="width: 18rem;">
         <div class="card-body text-center">
-            <h5 class="card-title">Support open source tools and communities that underlie this infrastructure</h5>
+            <h5 class="card-title">Develop new technology for research and education.</h5>
             <p class="card-text">
-            2i2c develops, supports, leads, and advocates for open source tools in interactive computing that are created, used, and controlled by the community.
+            2i2c leads projects and collaborates with others in research and education, providing experience in interactive computing and the Jupyter ecosystem to build new technology that supports these communities.
             </p>
         </div>
         <div class="card-footer text-center">